Ik-Emmanuel/Async-API-with-FastAPI/README.md

 # Async-API-with-FastAPI
 Building asynchronous APIs with Python FastAPI

-## Working with FastAPI framework to build APIs using:
+## Working with FastAPI framework to build fully Asynchronous APIs:
 - Asynchronous functionalities with Databases library and SQLALchamey
 - User management and authentication with JWT Authentication
 - Tortoise_ORM for async ORM functionalities